Special Air Service Regiment: Organisation

 Each sabre squadron is approximately 90-strong, and is divided into three troops (Water Troop, Free-Fall Troop and Vehicle Mounted Troop).
 A troop comprises four patrols with five or six operators in each patrol, and is commanded by a captain with each patrol commanded by a sergeant.
 For surveillance operations the SASR usually operates in patrols; however, for CT operations it usually employs larger force elements.
 Support personnel include signallers, mechanics and technicians, medical staff, storemen, drivers, caterers and various specialists.
 It was reported in 2012 that six female soldiers were being trained in the United States.
 As of 2003, 152 Signal Squadron comprised four troops.
 Military dogs, designated Special Operations Military Working Dog (SOMWD), have been members of the SASR since 2005, seeing service in Afghanistan and have their own memorial.

 While the SASR is a regular army unit, it also has a pool of Army Reserve personnel.
 These soldiers are former regular Army members of the SASR or specialists.

-Following the release of the Brereton Report into war crimes in Afghanistan, it was announced that 2 Squadron would be struck from the Army's order of battle due to its association with war crimes, and that over time the regiment would re-raise a differently titled squadron.
+Following the release of the Brereton Report into war crimes in Afghanistan, the Chief of the Defence Force General Angus Campbell announced in 2020 that 2 Squadron would be struck from the Army's order of battle due to its association with war crimes, and that over time the regiment would re-raise a differently titled squadron.
+The ceremony to disband the squadron scheduled to take place in September 2021 was cancelled by the then Minister for Defence Peter Dutton.